LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/something-great.md

 is the time to stand up,

-to wherever it hard felt.
+to wherever felt like going.

 &nbsp;